zhing22/FlashCardGame/README.md

 2. Enter "yarn install" in terminal
 3. Enter "yarn start" in terminal
 4. Download Expo Go on mobile device
-5. Scan the QR code with your mobile device in Expo more setup details can be found at https://docs.expo.dev/get-started/expo-go/
+5. Scan the QR code with your mobile device in Expo.

+More setup details can be found at https://docs.expo.dev/get-started/expo-go/

 ## requirements